 Looking into USDT/USD, BTC/USD and ETH/USD order books on Bitfinex, Coinbase, Binance US, Kraken, FTX, and Gemini, which represent 60% of fiat exchange market share, I found a total of $203m in bids within -2% depth.
 Note that I didn’t account for EUR and KRW, plus there might be buyers looking to pick up cryptocurrencies at a discount in the event of a USDT crash.
 Total fiat liquidity bidding on crypto on fiat exchanges is likely closer to $1B or somewhere in the low ten digits.

 Even if the above estimates are not super precise there are some salient differences between stable coin distributions.
 Firstly, a larger share of the USDT supply is located on centralized exchanges.
-It is by far the most liquid stable coin in the CEX world, and as such, it is essential to cross-exchange market makers.
-USDT also serves as a “casino chip” that grants entry into the perpetual futures market.
+USDT is by far the most liquid stable coin in the CEX world and is essential to cross-exchange market makers.
+It also serves as a “casino chip” that grants entry into the perpetual futures market.
 On the other hand, USDT is largely shunned by DeFi protocols and gets less usage in that area.

 As we have seen, if USDT holders on centralized exchanges chose to run for the exits, USD/USDC/BUSD liquidity immediately available to them would be relatively small. ~44 billion USDT held on exchanges would be matched with perhaps ~10 billion in fiat currency and USDC/BUSD (not accounting for the fact that liquidity providers would flee the market during a panic — more on this later).